What to Do When You’re Stuck in a Dysfunctional Company: Strategies for Survival and Well-being

 • Update Your Resume and LinkedIn Profile: Keep your professional documents and profiles current.
 This ensures you’re prepared for when the right opportunity comes along.

-• Research Job Opportunities: Start exploring job openings that align with your career goals.
+• Research Job Opportunities: Explore job openings that align with your career goals.
 Use your network and job search platforms to identify potential positions.

-• Save Financially: If possible, build up a financial cushion to give yourself more flexibility when the time comes to leave your current job.
+• Save Financially: If possible, build up a financial cushion to give yourself more flexibility when leaving your current job.

 7. Embrace a Positive Mindset